(eye BROO ti nib)

 Fourth occurrence: Discontinue

-Mantle cell lymphoma:
+Mantle cell lymphoma and marginal zone lymphoma:

 First occurrence: Restart at 560 mg once daily